Mature student support

 Many courses will also look at experience gained in employment or training.
 Courses may consider this experience through Accreditation of Prior Learning.

 There are multiple routes that will help you return to study.
-These include Foundation Entry degrees, Accreditation of Prior Learning and our free Return to Study entry programmes.
+These include degrees with a foundation year, Accreditation of Prior Learning and our free Return to Study entry programmes.

 If you want to study a degree full-time, you would apply through UCAS.
 To do this, create an account on UCAS Hub (previously UCAS Track).
 You'll then be able to upload your personal statement and choose up to five courses.